 Posting details (identify advertising sources).
 Positions will automatically post to the University’s job site and Diversity Jobs.
 See Appendix D – Advertising and Recruitment Activities for additional information 10 and guidance on the advertising plan as well as the mandatory language that must be included in the posting

 Infrastructure Support Group (ISG) Information.
-Record keepers must upload the ISG questionnaire PDF smart form and identify infrastructure needs, including (proposed office/lab space, whether the proposed space is currently vacant, and research requirements including position’s needs related to animal, human subject or other research needs.)
+Record keepers must upload the ISG questionnaire form (available in PageUp) and identify infrastructure needs, including (proposed office/lab space, whether the proposed space is currently vacant, and research requirements including position’s needs related to animal, human subject or other research needs.)
 The requisition should specifically address as much as possible any significant implications for the hire’s space, equipment, and support-service costs.
-For more information on searches for faculty with infrastructure needs, please see Appendix M. The ISG questionnaire form can be found in PageUp.
+For more information on searches for faculty with infrastructure needs, please see Appendix M.

 Any search launched is contingent, with no offer possible until solid confirmation of all space needs and associated costs are in hand.
 No one will be offered a position without a clear facilities and services pathway signed off on by the Provost’s Office, which will in turn coordinate with the Office of the Chancellor, Facilities and Campus Services, and other offices when relevant (e.g., Animal Care Services, etc.).